icesuntisuk/icesuntisuk.github.io/README.md

 ![](/img/ice.png){:height="20%" width="20%" style="float: right"}

 >Experience & Education

-<b>Working:</b> Office of the Permanent Secretary for Defence in 2018.
+* **Working**: Office of the Permanent Secretary for Defence.
-<b>Graduated:</b> Master of Business Administration from University of the Thai Chamber and Commerce in 2016.
+* **Graduated**: Master of Business Administration from University of the Thai Chamber and Commerce in 2016.
+(GPA: 3.57)
-<b>Graduated:</b> Bachelor of Engineering  B.Eng degree in computer engineering form Mahanakorn University of Technology in 2012.
+* **Graduated**: Bachelor of Engineering  B.Eng degree in computer engineering form Mahanakorn University of Technology in 2012.
+(GPA: 3.50)
-<b>Studying:</b> Master Computer Science in Cybersecurity Management at Mahanakorn University.
+* **Studying**: Master Computer Science in Cybersecurity Management at Mahanakorn University.

 >Certification
 * ECSA
 * Comptia Security+
 * CCNP